The early Dürer

 Find out more about the

-exhibition “The Early Dürer“
+exhibition “The Early Dürer“ (Webpage in german)

 The term model in the project title should make it clear that opposite research positions together with their competitive methodological premises will be addressed.
 No other artist of the German language region has experienced more diverse characerisations between humanist and media revolutionary, between early national monopolisation and the ideal of liberated, European artistic individuality than Dürer.
 Correspondingly diverse are the hitherto explanatory models for the construction of Dürer’s art in Nuremberg around 1500.
 In need of inventorisation and supplementation, the project focuses on following question: what personal and specifically Nuremberg constellations around 1480/1500 led to Dürer’s repositioning as “modern“ artist, a question often too narrowly described art-historically.
 The project investigates more consistently than before how Dürer is to be understood in the context of his surrounding, artistically as well as socially.